artela-network/artela-docs/docs/develop/aspect-examples/security-aspect/index.md

 }
 ```

-**Step2: Mock the Attack of Smart Contract**
+**Step2: Deploy the Attacker Smart Contract and exploit HoneyPot with reentrancy**

-We can mock an attack smart contract named `Attack`.
+We can deploy an attacker smart contract as below.
 This contract is designed to exploit vulnerabilities in HoneyPot.sol.
-Below is the Solidity code for `Attack.sol`:

 ```tsx
 // SPDX-License-Identifier: GPL-3.0